SteviLen420/Bragg_Diffraction_1D_Simulation/run_20251015_091729/Manuscript.md

 - Mean deviation: ⟨|A|⟩ = 5.2 × 10⁻¹⁵
 - All points satisfy: |A| < 10⁻¹³

-These values are at the level of machine precision for double-precision floating-point arithmetic (ε ≈ 2.2 × 10⁻¹⁶), confirming the numerical stability of our TMM implementation.
+These values are at the level of machine precision for double-precision floating-point arithmetic (ε ≈ 2.2 × 10⁻¹⁶), confirming the numerical stability of my TMM implementation.
 No unphysical absorption or numerical artifacts are present.

 ### 4.6 Sub-Grid Accuracy via Interpolation

 The discrete wavelength sampling (Δλ ≈ 10.2 nm) could introduce error in determining the exact peak position.
-However, by employing quadratic interpolation around the maximum, we achieve sub-grid accuracy:
+However, by employing quadratic interpolation around the maximum, I achieve sub-grid accuracy:

 - Grid resolution: Δλ = 10.2 nm
 - Peak position uncertainty (without interpolation): ±5 nm